 Chris is a skilled and versatile keyboard player, with excellent sight-reading skills.
 He is equally at home in a range of styles, from classical to pop, rock and jazz.
 He has accompanied whole operas and musicals from the keyboard, as well as played in chamber groups and jam sessions.
 He plays the piano on a daily basis for class lessons, rehearsals and assemblies.
 He has accompanied many pupils for ABRSM examinations and A Level recitals.
 He also plays the organ at his local church, and as such have gained valuable experience in leading and accompanying music for the liturgy.

 Chris frequently integrates Music Technology into his teaching, using specialist music software such as Garage Band and Logic Pro (on the iMac) and Audacity, Cubase, Soundation and Sibelius (on the PC).
 He has also taught music technology in school recording studio and technology suites (one with iMacs and one with PCs).
 Several of his composition projects at KS3 and GCSE are based on music technology, for example, in Year 9, using a sequencer for Electronic Dance Music and notation software for Minimalism.

 Chris has worked on many primary school liaison projects: mentoring sixth-form pupils in leading steelpan workshops, adjudicating a House Music Competitions, and devising/leading workshops on The Magic Flute and Amahl and Night Visitors.

-Chris has a Bachelor of Music (Honours) from the University of Birmingham, a Postgraduate Certificate of Education from University College Worcester, and an Independent Schools' Qualification in Academic Management (Level 2), accredited by University College London.
+Chris has a Bachelor of Music (Honours) from the University of Birmingham, a Postgraduate Certificate of Education from University College Worcester, and an Independent Schools' Qualification in Academic Management (Level 2) from University College London.
 He is currently studying for a part-time Master's degree in Learning and Teaching from the University of Oxford.